 I have mentioned before what a fireball our youngest is.
 She is determination and pure force.
 One of my friends jokes that her walk is step, step, cartwheel, step, step….
 It seems like she is in constant motion.

-This is how I knew she was really sick: she didn’t join tackle football during a picnic…well, not for more than five minutes.
-She only jumped from rock to rock for a bit, then she needed to be carried.
-She needed to lie down by the fire.
-She didn’t zoom around and bounce from activity to activity.
+I knew she was really sick when she didn’t join tackle football during a picnic…well…not for more than five minutes.
+She only jumped from rock to rock for a bit; then, she needed to be carried.
+She even laid by the fire.

 My warrior child was wounded.